Stimulus update: Optimism growing for COVID-19 relief bill as pressure builds

 MORE: Don't expect a second stimulus check this year.
 Here's what Congress is talking about instead

-With COVID-19 caseloads spiraling and the daily death toll equaling records, the momentum for finally passing a second major relief bill is undeniably building, especially after President-elect Joe Biden and top congressional Democrats endorsed a $908 billion bipartisan framework to build an agreement.
+"We had a good conversation.
+I think we're both interested in getting an outcome, both on the omnibus and on a coronavirus package," McConnell said Thursday.

-"Why should these impactful and noncontroversial life-preservers be delayed one second longer?"
-McConnell said.
-"At long last, let's do what Congress does when we want an outcome.
-Let's make law on all the subjects where we agree."
+The pace of the economic recovery has slowed, COVID-19 caseloads are spiraling and the daily death toll is equaling records, a toxic statistical stew that shows the mandate for a second major relief package after months of failed promises.
+It's also a promising moment after Biden rallied behind the bipartisan measure and top congressional Democrats began beating a retreat to endorse the $908 billion bipartisan framework as a way to build an agreement.

-Later, McConnell met with Republicans who are working the scaled-back, bipartisan measure, including Susan Collins, R-Maine, Lisa Murkowski, R-Alaska, and Mitt Romney, R-Utah.
-Across Capitol Hill, an allied bipartisan "problem solvers" group claimed growing momentum at an outdoor news conference.
+The scaled-back, bipartisan measure is the product of talks involving Republicans Susan Collins, R-Maine, Lisa Murkowski, R-Alaska, and Mitt Romney, R-Utah, along with Democrats like Joe Manchin of West Virginia and Dick Durbin of Illinois.
+Also lending credibility to the middle-of-the-road package is a well-intentioned "problem solvers" group that promises to deliver a bipartisan vote.

-A key McConnell ally, Sen. John Cornyn, R-Texas, said he is negotiating with fellow Judiciary Committee member Dick Durbin, D-Ill., over a provision much sought by Republicans and McConnell in particular that would give a liability shield to businesses, universities and other organizations against COVID-19-related lawsuits.
+A key McConnell ally, Sen. John Cornyn, R-Texas, said he is negotiating with fellow Judiciary Committee member Durbin over a provision much sought by Republicans and McConnell in particular that would give a liability shield to businesses, universities and other organizations against COVID-19-related lawsuits.

 McConnell himself said a huge drop in Democratic demands - from more than $2 trillion to less than $1 trillion - was "at least movement in the right direction."